Web Site Design by Rainbo Design

 The value of PageRank in affecting the ranking of a particular page is still very high, but not quite as high as it used to be, which has caused many people to recklessly speculate that PageRank is irrelevant or worthless.
 In addition, Google has been giving increasing value to the text used within the link's anchor text - that is, the text inserted between the <a> and </a> tags in the HTML code, as well as the text on the page where that link resides.
 But since you still need a link to get the value of the anchor text boost, which would also contribute to a page's PageRank score, the two are very connected in the ranking potential of every web page.
 So, while PageRank and anchor text are distinct ranking factors used by Google, the simple fact remains that you can't have one without the other.

 Further, the depth and frequency with which Google crawls a site is largely determined by PageRank.
-This generally means that the more PageRank you have circulating in your site, the more pages from your site will be indexed and the more often they'll be re-crawled and updated in the index.
-So, you bet PageRank still matters.
+This generally means that the more PageRank you have circulating in your site, the more pages from your site will be indexed and the more often they'll be re-crawled and updated in Google's index.
+So, yes, PageRank still matters.
 It matters a great deal.

 Toolbar PageRank